tavignesh/school-project/README.txt

 6. Enjoy the game. :)

 About the project:
-This project is a submission for the class 12 computer science project for the year 2021-2022.
-The topic is 'Game of your choice'.
-We tried to impliment as much concepts as possible from the syllabus of class 12 term 1 and 2.
 The concepts covered in this project are:
 MySQL- Table Creation, Manupulation, Inserting Records, Fetching Records, Traversing Records MySQL Connectivity - Connect, Cursor, Execute, Commit, Close File Handling - Opening a file, Reading the Contents